Lake George, Long Island Sound, and 1,000 Islands

 New York Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Empire State.
+Common questions about financing a boat in New York.

 How much sales tax will I pay on a boat in New York?

-What credit score do I need for a boat loan in New York?
+What credit score do I need for a NY boat loan?

 Is boat insurance required in New York?